Our powerful shears make shaping and trimming hedges and shrubs easier than ever. Read more »

 “Painting” with tissue paper is not only fun but beautiful!
 Read more »

 2. Place a second layer or fabric on top of the batting, printed side up.
 Use a fabric safe glue stick to hold the layers together and eliminate the need for pinning.

-Use a shape template to trace the desired shape onto the fabric using a pencil.
+3. Use a shape template to trace the desired shape onto the fabric using a pencil.

-Make a simple ribbon loop from about 7” of ribbon.
+5. Make a simple ribbon loop from about 7” of ribbon.
 Place the two cut ends inside your shape and pin in place.

-Sew along the outer edges of the shape about 1/4” from the outside edges.
+6. Sew along the outer edges of the shape about 1/4” from the outside edges.
 Add lines of sewing through the center to create puffy quilted areas.
 (In the star example, the lines of the star were simply sewed in straight lines from corner to corner, just as one would draw a star.)

-Use decorative thread or embroidery floss to sew a button or other embellishment to the center of the shape.
+7. Use decorative thread or embroidery floss to sew a button or other embellishment to the center of the shape.

+8. To add quick and easy personalization, stamp names on scrap cardstock.
+Cut the names out in strips.
 Use clear adhesive dots applied to the front edge of the strips to adhere the strips to the backside of the buttons.